zingolabs/zingo-indexer/README.md

 # Zaino
-A(n eventual) rust implemented, nym enhanced, indexer and lightwallet service for Zcash.
+A rust implemented indexer and lightwallet service for Zcash.

-Zaino is intended to provide all necessary funtionality for clients, including "standalone" (formerly "light") clients/wallets and integrated (formerly "full") client/wallets to access both the finalized chain and non-finalized best chain and the mempool, held by a Zebrad full validator.
+Zaino is intended to provide all necessary funtionality for clients, including "standalone" (formerly "light") clients/wallets, integrated (formerly "full") client/wallets and block explorers to access both the finalized chain and non-finalized best chain and mempool, held by either a Zebrad or Zcashd full validator.

-*A note to developers/consumers/contributers: The end goal is not an exact one-to-one port of all existing lwd functionality.
-We currently plan to hold the Service and Darkside RPC implementations, along with a Nym counterpart to the service RPCs for sending and recieving currency over the Nym Mixnet.

 # Security Vulnerability Disclosure
 If you believe you have discovered a security issue, please contact us at: